MediLedger/saleable-returns/examples/smart-contract-examples/1-Registering-Companies.md

 ## Creating ABC Corp

 The following code snippets can be used to create and get information for a manufacturer on the blockchain.
-These use the *CompanyDirectory.sol* (soon to be published) smart contract.
+These use the *CompanyDirectoryInterface* smart contract.

 Assuming we have the contract's ABI and deployed address, we can construct the `CompanyDirectory` as following using `web3.js`: